HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 3

-The Board of Trustees may at any time discontinue any Committee established under Section 2 of this Article and may also effect any change in the membership of any Committee.
-All Committee assignments shall terminate no later than at the time of the next regular Annual Meeting of the Board of Trustees.
+The Board of Trustees may at any time discontinue any committee established under Section 2 of this Article and may also affect any change in the membership of any committee.
+All committee assignments shall terminate no later than at the time of the next regular Annual Meeting of the Board of Trustees.

 ARTICLE IX – Officers of the Board of Trustees